-The Nominating and Corporate Governance Committee is composed of three directors: Ms. Brown, Mr. Pramanik and Mr. White.
+The Nominating and Corporate Governance Committee is composed of four directors: Mr. Barkley, Mr. Hartung, Ms. Lynch and Mr. White.
 Mr. White serves as the chair of our Nominating and Corporate Governance Committee.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee met four times during 2022.
+The Nominating and Corporate Governance Committee met four times during 2023.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and investors.honest.com.
 The Nominating and Corporate Governance Committee's responsibilities include, among other things:

-- identifying, reviewing evaluating, communicating with and recommending that our Board approve, candidates qualified to become Board members or nominees for directors of the Board consistent with criteria approved by the Board; - considering and making recommendations to our Board regarding the composition of our Board and its committees; - reviewing and assessing the Company's corporate governance functions; - overseeing the Company's environmental, social and governance activities; - reviewing and evaluating with the Board and the Chief Executive Officer the Company's management succession plans; and - overseeing the evaluation of the Board and its committees.
+- identifying, reviewing evaluating, communicating with and recommending that our Board approve, candidates qualified to become Board members or nominees for directors of the Board consistent with criteria approved by the Board; - considering and making recommendations to our Board regarding the composition of our Board and its committees; - reviewing and assessing the Company's corporate governance functions and developing a set of corporate governance guidelines applicable to the Company and monitoring compliance with such guidelines; - overseeing the Company's environmental, social and governance activities; - · reviewing and evaluating with the Board and the Chief Executive Officer the Company's management succession plans; and - overseeing the evaluation of the Board and its committees.